 What happens with your mortgage lender when you file an insurance claim for property damage?

 When you receive a settlement check from your insurance company, the check will be made payable to both you and your mortgage company.
 The home constitutes the lender’s security interest, so the lender wants to make sure that the appropriate repairs are made to the home.
 The mortgage company may cash the check and make payments for the repairs as they are incurred.

 The insurance company can decline to renew a homeowners policy depending on the circumstances, but the law of your state will dictate the timing and content of the notice that you receive.
 The policy cannot be denied without some form of notice.
 Because insurance companies are private businesses, they are not required to allow you to renew your homeowners policy.
 Some of the common reasons that insurance companies use for refusing to renew a policy, include home maintenance issues, prospective future claims and excessive claims in the past.
-If your insurer denies renewal, an insurance claims attorney might be able to provide advice about getting the policy reinstated.

-Ordinance and law coverage is a specific type of coverage under homeowners policy that provides funds for the necessary costs of fixing or rebuilding your home in accordance with local ordinances.
+Ordinance and law coverage is a specific type of coverage under homeowner's policy that provides funds for the necessary costs of fixing or rebuilding your home in accordance with local ordinances.
 This form of coverage should provide compensation for the cost of building permits as long as your policy has ordinance and law coverage.

 There are a range of items to which flood insurance does not extend?

-Flood insurance will not cover pools, trees, sidewalks, fences, boats, driveways, motor vehicles, crops, money and lawns.
+Flood insurance will not cover pools, trees, sidewalks, fences, boats, driveways, motor vehicles, crops, money, and lawns.
 Flood coverage might also exclude certain types of property on the lower level of properties.